Viper Documentation

 For direct execution: /buy <token_mint> <amount>

 The chain is auto-detected from the contract address.
-Use SOL amounts for Solana tokens, ETH amounts for Base and Ethereum tokens, BNB amounts for BSC tokens, and HYPE amounts for Hyperliquid tokens.
+Use SOL amounts for Solana tokens, ETH amounts for Base, Ethereum, and Robinhood tokens, BNB amounts for BSC tokens, and HYPE amounts for Hyperliquid tokens.

 How It Works

-- Viper deducts the platform fee from your SOL, ETH, or BNB amount.
+- Viper deducts the platform fee from your SOL, ETH, BNB, or HYPE amount.

 - The trade is recorded to your history for P&L tracking.

-- You get a confirmation message with the amount received, price, and a Solscan (Solana), Basescan (Base), BscScan (BSC), Etherscan (Ethereum), or HyperEVMScan (Hyperliquid) link.
+- You get a confirmation message with the amount received, price, and a Solscan (Solana), Basescan (Base), BscScan (BSC), Etherscan (Ethereum), HyperEVMScan (Hyperliquid), or Blockscout (Robinhood) link.

 Selling Tokens

-Sell all or part of any position on Solana, Base, BSC, Ethereum, or Hyperliquid.
+Sell all or part of any position on Solana, Base, BSC, Ethereum, Hyperliquid, or Robinhood.

 From Positions